-At 30 June 2016, the aggregate amount of reserves available for distribution to the equity shareholders of the Company are set out in note 23(c)(vii) to the financial statements.
+The aggregate amount of reserves available for distribution to the equity shareholders of the Company as at 30 June 2017 are set out in note 22(c)(vii) to the financial statements.

 PROPERTY, PLANT AND EQUIPMENT

 Details of movements in property, plant and equipment of the Group during the Year are set out in note 12 to the financial statements.